pavelsolis/pavelsolis.github.io/index.md

 <!--
 I [apply](research.md) state-of-the-art macro-finance tools to understand the effects of macroeconomic policies. <!-- with a special focus on emerging markets. -->

-I will be available for interviews at the Virtual EJM 2020 in December and the Virtual 2021 ASSA Annual Meeting in January.

 **Research Interests:** International Finance, Empirical Macroeconomics, Financial Intermediation.

 <!-- **E-mail:** <msolism1@jhu.edu>.